jinglingxing/Depth-study_Exe_RS/README.md

 # Depth-study_Exe_RS
 This is some exercises including Kmeans, KNN, Hierarchical clustering, Decision tree.
-The data is same as the RS final project.
+The data is same as the RS final project.<br>
+Author: Jinling XING jinling.xing@polymtl.ca
 ## K-means
 **How to set the K value**